grafana/grafana/docs/sources/datasources/tempo/_index.md

 - Service name
 - Span name
 - Duration
-- Tags (which include tags, process tags, and log fields)
+- Tags (which include tags, intrinsics, process tags, and log fields)

 ## Link to a trace ID from logs